sodenn/lexical-beautiful-mentions/.changeset/olive-papayas-talk.md

 "lexical-beautiful-mentions": patch
 ---

-fix(BeautifulMentionComponent): don't reset the selection when the editor is blurred #410
+fix(BeautifulMentionComponent): don't reset the editor selection when a blur event occurs #410